Jacobcvt12/biostats_646/Assignments/hw4.md

         &= \boxed{(s-1)p^2(1-p)^{s-2}}
         \end{aligned}
         $$
+    (b) **The sum of two geometric distributions is just the probability of a number of successes before two failures** (c) **This generalizes to the number of successes before $n$ failures, which is the negative binomial distribution This generalizes to the number of successes before $n$ failures, which is the negative binomial distribution**

 6.
     (a) **This problem is simply the sum of two hypergeometric distributions - one where a success is two white balls and one where a success is two black balls**